 My mom was an amazing writer, and I feel more connected to her when I express my thoughts this way, too.
 After her death in 2004, I decided to write her a letter each year to update her on what she had missed, and to reflect on how I’ve grown and changed.
 I’d love to turn these letters into a book someday…but in the meantime, you can check out some of my published work here.

 When I’m not writing or coordinating my kids’ social calendars, I love to swim.
-I am also currently training for my second half-marathon.
-The so-called “runner’s high” seems to have eluded me thus far – but running does give me a nice excuse to consume more chocolate, so I’ll stick with it for now.
+In 2017, six years after some unexpected health challenges changed my life, I completed my first and second half marathons.
+The so-called “runner’s high” seems to have eluded me thus far, but running does give me a nice excuse to consume more chocolate, so I’ll stick with it for now.

 I’d be remiss not to mention my lovely husband, who is my partner in crime and instantly made me fall for him by teaching me how to win a card game in college.
 I couldn’t do this parenting thing without him, and I’m grateful he shares my weird sense of humor.
 He tolerates my quirks and my tendency to obsess over things; in return, I try to look past his misguided conviction that white chocolate qualifies as real chocolate.